SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

 Ethephon hastens fruit ripening in tomatoes and apples and accelerates abscission in flowers and fruits (thinning of cotton, cherry, walnut)

 Ethephon promotes female flowers in cucumbers, thereby increasing the yield.

+# Photoperiodism

+- Types
+    - Long day plant: needs long sunlight exposure to flower
+    - Short day plant: needs low sunlight exposure but doesn't flower when the sunlight is too strong.
+    - Day neutral plant: it doesn't matter if the sunlight is strong or weak.
+It just needs a bit of light to flower.

+Formation of flower is dependent on sunlight exposure.

+Darkness is important for short day plants.

+# Vernalization

+It means to treat plants with low temperature which induces early flowering.

+Note that this is not possible in all plants.

+# QNA

+### Write all plant growth hormones and state their functions.

+- **Auxin**
+    - Initiate rooting in stem cuttings
+    - Promotes flowering
+    - Prevent fruit and leaf drops in early stages
+    - Promote abscission in mature leaves and fruits
+    - Promotes apical dominance
+    - Induces cell elongation
+    - Induces phototropism and geotropism
+    - Vascular tissue differentiation
+    - Inhibit leaf abscission
+    - Induces formation of callus tissue at wound sites aiding in healing
+- **Gibberellins**
+    - Stem elongation
+    - Promotes bolting (rapid vertical growth) and flowering
+    - Breaks dormancy
+    - Influences fruit development and induces seed formation
+    - Delays senescence
+    - Induces parthenocarpy
+    - Regulates abscission
+    - Tuber and rhizome formation
+- **Cytokinins**
+    - Stimulate cell division and promote differentiation of cells
+    - Inhibits apical dominance
+    - Delays senescence
+    - Influences root growth and development specially lateral roots
+    - In combination with auxins, induces formation of shoots from plant explants
+    - Delays leaf abscission
+    - Promotes seed germination and early seedling growth
+    - Contributes in development and maintenance of chloroplasts in plant cells
+    - Delays aging in cut flowers
+- **Ethylene**
+    - Ripens fruits
+    - Promotes senescence and abscission in leaves and flowers.
+    - Breaks seed dormancy
+    - Initiates germination
+    - Promotes root and root hair formation
+    - Induces flowering
+    - Initiates flowering and synchronizes fruit-set.
+    - Abiotic stress response
+- **Abscisic acid**
+    - Stress response and adapts the plant to unfavourable conditions
+    - Stomatal closure to prevent water loss through transpiration
+    - Maintains seed dormancy and prevents premature germination.
+    - Promotes leaf senescence
+    - Inhibits shoot growth particularly during periods of water stress.
+    - Gives tolerance to cold stress
+    - Influences root growth and architecture
+    - Induces closure of guard cells in response to various environmental factors.
+    - Regulation of flowering time.